dev-o-los/reactive_theme/README.md

   ReactiveThemeBtn()
 ```

-Thre are two more named constructors you can use if you don't like the default
+`reactive_theme` has two more named constructors you can use if you don't like the default
 `ReactiveThemeBtn`, they are --

 ```dart